-Now that Labor Day has passed, the political season is now in full effect.
-Politicians vying for your vote tomorrow are asking for your support today but underneath some of the campaign promises, there lies an underlying truth that most of them can’t (or won’t) be fulfilled after the election is over.
-With that being said, it’s a perfect time to check out the HBO original movie All the Way, which was released on DVD this week.
+Now that Labor Day has passed, information pills the political season is now in full effect.
+Politicians vying for your vote tomorrow are asking for your support today but underneath some of the campaign promises, viagra there lies an underlying truth that most of them can’t (or won’t) be fulfilled after the election is over.
+With that being said, more about it’s a perfect time to check out the HBO original movie All the Way, which was released on DVD this week.

 The film originally aired in May on the pay network but it’s a must-see in this political season.
 Bryan Cranston stars as Vice President Lyndon Baines Johnson who, in the film’s opening moments, becomes President of the United States after the assassination of President John F. Kennedy.
 Johnson is soon forced into the spotlight where he uses his newfound power — and the memory of the late 35th president — to fight for the passage of the Civil Rights Act.

 Standing alongside him are Civil Rights Leader Martin Luther King Jr. (Anthony Mackie) and the liberal Minnesota Senator Hubert Humphrey (Bradley Whitford).
 Standing against him is his former ally Senator Richard Russell (Frank Langella), a Southern Democrat who wants the president to take his time on the Civil Rights agenda.

 The feature has its flaws (check out my full review here) but it’s still one of the most urgent and important political films of the year.
 It shows that a political figure can be both angry and effective.
 Johnson proved that time and again as he often bullied his adversaries in order to build a better future for this country.